New Additions to Alien Star Books!

 "Forced into a war at the heart of a broken empire, the siblings must evaluate the true meanings of enemy, betrayal and freedom―and the gray areas surrounding each.
 Kaiya slowly learns the true state of the world outside her monastery’s walls, the dangers of the poisonous army that is slowly covering the land, and of her own innate abilities gifted by the Goddess."

-Note: Parents should be aware of violence and some language.
+Note: Parents should be aware of violence, some language and same-sex relationships.
 Some of the battle scenes are dark.

 The Harlem Shake (Ages 15+)